solo-system/solo-system.github.io/home.md

 per day.
 A 12kg car battery recently powered a Solo for over 40 days.

-Recordings are split into manageable 10-minute long files which are stored on the memory card - grouped into an intuitive folder-per-day layout.
+Recordings are split into manageable 10-minute long files which are stored on the memory card, grouped into an intuitive folder-per-day layout.
 The recordings are in the .wav format which is compatible with almost all audio software.